locnnil/workshop/docs/tutorial/getting-started/launch/launch.rst

 .. note::

     The project directory will be mounted into the container automatically under the ``/project`` pathname.
-Workspace tracks the project directory changes to keep the container configuration in sync.
+Workspace tracks changes to the project directory keep the container configuration in sync.
 Thus, if the project directory is moved, copied or deleted, the corresponding workspace container will update its mounts automatically.
 If the directory is removed, the remaining workspaces that still exist will be switched to the *Error* state and become unavailable for any commands except ``remove``.
-Try move around the project directory and check the results of the ``workspace list`` output.
+Try moving the project directory and check the results of the ``workspace list`` output.